-Heirloom Tomatoes are all the rage, but are they worth all the trouble?
-They’re expensive, delicate, hard to find, and did I mention expensive?
+Heirloom tomatoes are all the rage, but they’re expensive, delicate, hard to find, and did I mention expensive?
 The answer is a resounding YES!!
-I’ve gathered together everything you need to know, plus the best heirloom tomato recipes, to get you started…
+Here’s everything you need to know, plus the best heirloom tomato recipes!

 As farming modernized over the years, small farms and family farms have been replaced with large commercial operations.
 As a result, the seeds for many old varieties of vegetables, fruits, and beans were also lost.
 Those prized varieties were adaptable, delicious, and varied.

 Guess what?
 Tomatoes were originally multi-colored ~ pure red tomatoes are a mutation that’s been bred since the 1940s!
 So the next time you see a pile of rainbow colored tomatoes, you’ll know that’s what nature intended.

 It’s no secret that modern grocery store tomatoes simply don’t taste very good, in fact they don’t taste like tomatoes!
 For a long time now, commercial tomatoes have been bred for certain characteristics that help them sell.
 Over the years tomatoes have become redder, rounder, and sturdier so they can be shipped around the country without getting all smashed up.
 Tomatoes have been bred for quantity over quality, and guess what?
 Tomatoes eventually lost a lot of their special ‘tomato’ flavor in the process.

 Heirloom tomatoes are tomatoes that have been lovingly handed down from generation to generation simply because they taste amazing.
 Small farms and families have saved and replanted the seeds of the best of the best over generations.

 They might be lumpy, bumpy, and mishapen.
 They don’t transport well.
 But they come in wonderful colors that can reawaken your palate and make healthy eating exciting again.
 That makes them well worth it in my book.

 where to find heirloom tomatoes